-The year is 1665, it’s late August, and Captain Henry Morgan, one of the most famous pirates of the 1600’s, was returning to his home base at Port Royal in Jamaica.
+The year was 1665, it’s late August and Captain Henry Morgan, one of the most famous pirates of the 1600’s, was returning to his home base at Port Royal in Jamaica.

 His crew were eager for the spoils to be shared out, and to get ashore, so they could spend their ill gotten gains on wine and women.

 As their ship approached the shore, they realised that something was wrong.
 Something didn’t look right about the buildings, and there was no crowd of people on the waterfront at Port Royal waiting for them to dock.